Traditional Menuvu-Meranaw peace pact featured by Kaamulan 2023 street dancing winner

 The theme of this year’s staging of the Kaamulan focused on “One Bukidnon: A celebration of unity in cultural diversity.”

 There were only three competing contingents in this year’s street dancing competition as other local government units were unable to prepare financially after their respective combat against COVID-19.
 Six towns; Quezon, Libona, Kitaotao, Cabanglasan, Lantapan, and San Fernando sent non-competing performers from indigenous communities.
-(Walter I. Balane for BukidnonNews.Net)
+(Contributed by Walter I. Balane for BukidnonNews.Net)

 Photo courtesy of Alphaeus B. Tulang